The Department of Education has announced a review of the current home to school transport policy.

 - It is anticipated that subject to political agreement, a public consultation on the way forward will take place in early 2020.
 It is unlikely that any revised policy would take effect before September 2021.

-- Information on the review will be available via https://www.education-ni.gov.uk/articles/review-home-school-transport-policy-0
+- Information on the review will be available on the Department's website at Review of Home to School Transport Policy

 - Media enquiries to the Department of Education Press Office Tel: 028 91279207.
 Out of office hours, contact the Duty Press Officer number 028 9037 8110 and your call will be returned.

-- Follow us on twitter@education_ni and out new Facebook page Department of Education Northern Ireland.
+- Follow us on twitter @education_ni and our new Facebook page Department of Education Northern Ireland.